 Who invented Vivaria?
 Did Golius know them also?
-Did Schwein-SCHNUPFEN in his Prodromus clearly indicate their practicability?
-Vivaria suddenly eruptive in drawing-rooms, are not fungus-like in their genesis, however they may resemble fungi in rapidity of distribution : whence their origin?
-Dr. LANKESTER in his recent little treatise, The Aquavivarium, very much to be recommended to amateurs bints at differences of oninion on the solution of the solution much to be recommended to amateurs, hints at differences of opinion on this subject, and adds :----
+Did Schwein-SCHNUFFEN in his Prodromus clearly indicate their practicability?
+Vivaria suddenly eruptive in drawing-rooms, are not fungus-like in their genesis, however they may resemble fungi in rapidity of distribution: whence their origin?
+Dr. LANKESTER in his recent little treatise, The Aquavivarium, very much to be recommended to amateurs, hints at differences of opinion on this subject, and adds :---

 To whomsoever credit may be given for perfecting these arrangements, I cannot for a moment doubt that the original idea was taken from the success attending the cultivation of plants in closed glass cases, on the plan recommended by Mr. Ward.
 It was his genius that saw, in the accidental sprouting of a fern in a glass bottle, the means of maintaining fresh vegetation in the midst of the smoke and dirt of London.
 When he had succeeded in fitting up his first fernery in Wellclose-square, he was not long in discovering, that in the little pools which he so ingeniously constructed there, gold fishes and other creatures would live in the water, provided plants were present, as animals lived in the air of his fernery.
-The culture of ferns in cases, by Mr. Ward's friends, led naturally to the culture of water-plants in the same cases, and air-breathing and water-breathing animals were introduced, to increase the interest of the scene.
-As early as June, 1849, Mr. Ward stated, at a meeting of the British Association at Oxford, that he had succeeded, not only in growing sea-weeds in sea-water, but in the Excursion, that the story, as a story, is poor, and not very natural; but everyone feels that the story of Orlando Furioso is a part of its enchantment, and was meant to be so; everyone will feel that the story of Aurora Leigh is something more than a vehicle for exquisite verse, and was meant to be so-meant to shadow forth truths of life and character.
-Now if we consider the story of Aurora Leigh-apart from its musical utterance-we must admit that, although it draws us onwards, filling the eyes with tears and the heart with sudden beatings of noble emotion, it does nevertheless in several particulars jar and distress the judgment, and, as a novel, is but second-rate.
-It wants invention.
-The conduct of the story is such as we have followed in hundreds of novels, not being a wit the truer for its commonplace; and were Aurora Leigh written in prose, or in verse less affluent, and musical, and tender, we should throw it aside with no more commendation than is bestowed on second-rate novels.
+The culture of ferns in cases, by Mr. Ward's friends led naturally to the structure of ferns in cases, by Mr. Ward's friends, led naturally to the culture of water-plants in the same cases, and air-breathing and water-breathing animals were introduced, to increase the interest of the scene.
+As early as June, 1849, Mr. Ward stated, at a meeting of the British Association at Oxford, that he had succeeded, not only in growing sea-weeds in sea-water, but in Bea-water artificially made.
+This must certainly be regarded as the first step towards and the second states of the second and the second second of men, who might on reflection object to the 'irregularity,' but could not even in reflection, forget the splendour.